gruntwork-io/terragrunt/README.md

 1. Clone your local checkout into a temporary directory under `/tmp/terragrunt/YOUR-REPO`.
 Terragrunt will make all of its changes and commits in this `/tmp/terragrunt/YOUR-REPO` folder to ensure it doesn't mess up your local checkout.
-1. Check out the `terragrunt-lock` branch in the `/tmp/terragrunt/YOUR-REPO` folder, creating the branch from master if it doesn't already exist.
+1. Check out the `terragrunt_locks` branch in the `/tmp/terragrunt/YOUR-REPO` folder, creating the branch from master if it doesn't already exist.
 Terragrunt does all its commits in this branch so it doesn't dirty the commit history of your other branches.
-1. Read the `stateFileId` value from your `.terragrunt` file and create a *Lock File* of the same name in the `terragrunt-lock` branch.
+1. Read the `stateFileId` value from your `.terragrunt` file and create a *Lock File* of the same name in the `terragrunt_locks` branch.
 The Lock File contents will include useful metadata about the lock, such as who created it (e.g. your username) and when.
-1. Try to push the Lock File to the `terragrunt-lock` branch.
+1. Try to push the Lock File to the `terragrunt_locks` branch.
     1. If the push succeeds, it means we have a lock!
     1. If the push does not succeed, it means someone else has a lock.
 Keep retrying every 30 seconds until we get a lock.
 1. Run `terraform apply` or `terraform destroy`.
-1. When Terraform is done, delete the Lock File from the `terragrunt-lock` branch to release the lock.
+1. When Terraform is done, delete the Lock File from the `terragrunt_locks` branch to release the lock.
 1. Delete `/tmp/terragrunt/YOUR-REPO`.

 ## Locking using DynamoDB